-Squalene is a colorless liquid that’s found naturally in animals, plant, and the human skin.
-It is estimated to make up about 10 - 12% of your skin’s oil and it is one of the lipids your body produces to lubricate and protect your skin.
+Squalene is a colorless liquid that is found naturally in animals, plants, and human skin.
+It is estimated to make up about 10 - 12% of your skin’s oil, and it is one of the lipids your body produces to lubricate and protect your skin.

 What Is Squalane?

-Squalane is a non-comedogenic lipid compound and skincare ingredient that is derived from squalene, therefore it has a lighter consistency and suitable for all skin types, even oily and sensitive skin.
-It is fragrance-free and has a long shelf life as it is rather stable and does not oxidize.
+Squalane is a non-comedogenic lipid compound and skincare ingredient that is derived from squalene.
+Therefore it has a lighter consistency and is suitable for all skin types, even oily and sensitive skin.
+It is fragrance-free and has a long shelf life as it is relatively stable and does not oxidize.

 What do they do?

-Squalene and squalane are both great skin moisturizers as they are extremely emollient and lock moisture into skin.
-Historically, they have been used in the medical fields to treat wounds and skin issues.
-Today, it is known that squalane works for a multitude of skin concerns - it reduces scars, reverses signs of UV damage like sunspot and skin pigmentation, combat free radicals, soothes red and inflamed skin while providing moisture.
+Squalene and squalane are both great skin moisturizers as they are highly emollient and lock moisture into the skin.
+Historically, they have been used in the medical field to treat wounds and skin issues.
+Today, it is known that squalane works for a multitude of skin concerns - it reduces scars, reverses signs of UV damage like sunspots and skin pigmentation, combats free radicals, and soothes red and inflamed skin while providing moisture.